rdmurphy/scroll-scene-element/README.md

 	// the triggering element
 	const element = event.element;

-	// just like in standard DOM events, "target" is also the triggering element const target = event.target;
+	// `event.target` is also the triggering element, just like in standard DOM events const target = event.target;

 	// the bounds of the triggering element